Listen to this morning’s Scripture Song – Psalm 121

 In the first passage, Jesus was calling Peter into the ministry.
 He told Peter that he would no longer be fishing for fish, but rather he would now be catching men for the Saviour.
 In this morning’s passage, however, Peter is being reminded of that call.
 Jesus is reminding Peter that “the gifts and calling of God are without repentance”.
 In other words, God was telling Peter that He had not changed His mind about Peter, even though Peter had just recently change his mind about the Lord.
 Remember, just a short time prior to this passage, Peter had denied the Lord.
 Peter thought that he was through.
 He assumed that the Lord would no longer want him in the ministry after what he had done.
 He was wrong.
 The Lord was not finished with Peter.
 He still wanted to use him.
 In tomorrow’s reading in Acts, we will see what the Lord will do with Peter.

 The Lord is not through with you either.
 I know that you may have blown it in the past, like Peter did; but the Lord is merciful, and gracious.
 Don’t turn back, and if perhaps you have already turned back, you can always come back to the Lord.
-God called me to preach the Gospel nearly 25 years ago.
+God called me to preach the Gospel many years ago.
 There have been many times that I have wanted to quit and turn back, but I am thankful that the Lord has always somehow reminded me that He wanted me to keep going for Him, and by His grace, I am still fishing for men.